‘Make It Happen Together’

 Adelaide Place, Cardiff, CF10 5BR

-Meic is the national information, advice and advocacy helpline for children and young people in Wales aged 0 to 25.
+Meic is the national advocacy, information and advice helpline for children and young people in Wales aged 0 to 25.
 Young people can access the service by phone, SMS text message, web based instant messenger or e-mail.

-ProMo-Cymru successfully ran a pilot with project partners to establish the model required to make distance advocacy possible.
-With this success they were awarded funding from the Welsh Assembly Government and formed a consortium to oversee the continued running and development of the Meic service.
+ProMo-Cymru successfully introduced a universal advocacy helpline – the first of its kind in the UK.
+With this success they were awarded funding from the Welsh Government and formed a consortium to oversee the continued running and development of the Meic service.

 Advocacy is about helping a young person put their views across.
 Many young people experience informal advocacy from friends, parents and teachers as part of everyday life.
 There are some occasions when a young person cannot turn to friends, teachers or family and needs formal advocacy provided by organisations such as Meic.